Walter Corti: Philosophy

 Experiences like reading news from World War I in the childhood, the baptism which he refused while fifteen years of age, the reading of the Luther Bible, the philosophies of Baruch Spinoza and Immanuel Kant had some impact on him.
-With nineteen years of age he became interested in the pan-idealist movement lead by the Paneuropean Union of Richard von Coudenhove-Kalergi, becoming the president of the European youth section.
+With nineteen years of age he became interested in the pan-idealist movement led by the Paneuropean Union of Richard von Coudenhove-Kalergi, becoming the president of the European youth section.